 The House has a dedicated Learning Centre offering activities complementary to schooling, to keep kids engaged in their learning while they are staying at the House.
 Activities include:

-- Drop Zone: Overseen by Education Services staff and deliverd by students from Macquarie university, preschool aged children can participate in activities to help prepare them for school
+- Discovery Zone: Overseen by Education Services staff and deliverd by students from Macquarie university, preschool aged children can participate in activities to help prepare them for school

 - Homework Heroes: Senior students from neighbouring schools attend the Learning Centre to assist children staying in the House with homework and assignments

-- Tech Zone: STEAM education, using an inquiry-based learning approach that encourages students to use their creativity, critical thinking, collaboration and communications skills
+- STEAM Team: STEAM education, using an inquiry-based learning approach that encourages students to use their creativity, critical thinking, collaboration and communications skills

 - Pulse: Teachers from Hills Grammar deliver drama, dance, PE, music and art lessons once a week outside of school hours